lingfeishengtian/SkyMobileAndroid/README.md

 # SkyMobileAndroid_Private
 SkyMobile for android! @FuryOne7 developing help!

-# Current State: WIP
+# Current State: Abandoned

-- 2% Finished
+Since the introduction of Flutter, all development has been shifted to Flutter.